LilBroCodes/expeditive/README.md

 ### 2. Bamboo Flutes

 **Description:**
-Bamboo Flutes are musical instruments that come in various colors.
-Each flute produces a unique sound when played, adding a musical element to your Minecraft adventures, as well as giving you higher control over your wolves.
+Bamboo Flutes are musical instruments that come in various colors, that let you control your wolves by playing different notes.

 **Usage:**
 - The higher you look, the higher the pitch played